neondatabase/website/content/docs/guides/read-only-access-read-replicas.md

    GROUP BY product_id;
    ```

-   This query will run efficiently on the read replica without impacting the performance of your production database, since read replicas run on an isolated compute instance.
+   This query will run on the read replica without impacting the performance of your production database, since read replicas run on an isolated read-only compute.

 4. **Write operations are not permitted**